 The person the president has charged with oversight of this policy and procedure.
 The DEO is the Title IX Coordinator for the university.

 To take an adverse action or provide unequal treatment based on a person's age, color, disability, national origin, parental status, gender identity, genetic information, political affiliation, race, religion, sex, sexual orientation or veteran status when such action deprives a person of a privilege or right (such as a benefit, an equitable evaluation, a grade, a position or a promotion), or otherwise adversely affects the person.
 This also includes retaliation for filing a complaint and harassment on the basis of one of the bases listed above.
 It also includes denial of a reasonable accommodation for a disability.

 An instructional or Administrative & Professional (AP) faculty member employed by the university.

 A form of discrimination consisting of unwelcome or offensive physical, verbal or written conduct that shows aversion or hostility toward a person on the basis of age, color, disability, gender identity, genetic information, national origin, parental status, political affiliation, race, religion, sex, sexual orientation or veteran status in the following situations:

-- When submitting to or rejecting the conduct is made the basis for a personnel action or a recommendation for a personnel action (such as hiring, promoting or salary adjustment); an action or a recommendation for an action affecting a student (such as admission or retention); or an evaluation (such as promotion, tenure, compensation or work condition adjustment of an employee or grading of a student).
+- When submitting to or rejecting the conduct is made the basis for an evaluation, personnel action, or recommendation for a personnel action affecting an employee, or an evaluation, action or recommendation for an action affecting a student; or

-- When the conduct creates a hostile, intimidating or offensive learning or working environment.
+- When the conduct has the purpose or effect of unreasonably interfering with the performance of an employee or a student, and the conduct creates a hostile, intimidating or offensive learning or working environment.